ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 InfoPath | Not configured | InfoPath is going to be deprecated and it is recommended that InfoPath forms to be redeveloped into PowerApps in Office 365.
 Records Management | Not configured | Records Management administrative screen provides configuration settings to route files from a SharePoint Document Library to a centralised SharePoint Records Management site.
-This is to support the traditional Centralised records management system in SharePoint.
+This is to support the traditional Centralised records management system in SharePoint.<br>Note, this is a separate feature from [records management in Microsoft 365](https://docs.microsoft.com/en-au/microsoft-365/compliance/records-management).
 Secure Store Settings | Not Configured | Secure Store in SharePoint Online provides a key vault to store all sensitive information in SharePoint.
 This is primarily used by InfoPath to store sensitive keys and passwords.
 It is recommended to use Azure Key Vault to store sensitive information.
 Business Connectivity Settings | Not configured | Business Connectivity Settings provides SharePoint on-premises ability to consume information from third party OData Information store.<br>It is recommended to use Power BI to consume third party data and publish it to SharePoint Online.
 Search | Not configured | Search provides legacy support on crawled properties, managed properties and custom configuration required.